Linaro/meta-ledge/README.md

 # LEDGE Reference Platform

-meta-ledge is the layer that implements the LEDGE reference platform (LEFGE RP).
+meta-ledge is the layer that implements the LEDGE reference platform (LEDGE RP).
 LEDGE RP is designed to be a secure minimal distro that can be built upon.
 It aims to be 'secure by default' saving vendors from having to do the same potentially error prone integration themselves.